 All the kami were at a complete loss, didn’t know what to do.
 They got together at the dry riverbed, discussed the solution.
 Fortunately, there is a kami called Omoikane who is truly clever and smart; he had a plan.

 Having prepared as Omoikane told, a crow of a rooster was the beginning of the party.
 Ame-no-Uzume began dancing on the tub making rhythm.
 All other kami clapped their hands, laughing hard, and began singing along all while roosters sing along as well.

 Amaterasu assumed all other kami had to be in trouble because she left, being skeptic, opened the door just slightly to see what’s going on outside of the cave.

 That’s the moment Ame-no Tajikarao forcefully opened the door and the light came back to the world.
-All the kami were so pleased she’s back and there was a peace settled again in Takama-no-Hara.
+All the kami were so pleased she’s back and there was a sense of peace settled again in Takama-no-Hara.

-5. The Eight-Forked Serpent
+5. The Eight-Forked Serpent – Japanese Mythology

 When Susanoo came to the land of Izumo, he found a young woman and old parents of her weeping around the river.
-Her name is Kushinada-Hime, father is a son of O-o-Matsu-no-Kami named Ashina-Zuchi, and mother is Tena-Zuchi.
+Her name is Kushinada-Hime, the father is a son of O-o-Matsu-no-Kami named Ashina-Zuchi, and the mother is Tena-Zuchi.